 Parents and/or guardians of Salem Academy students are asked to volunteer their time and/or effort each year.
 Opportunities exist to fulfill volunteer hours either at school, on field trips, during service learning weeks, and at home.
 Please contact the senior administration to express your general interest.
-Volunteers who have not undergone a CORI background check will not be left alone with students.
-In addition, non-parent/guardian volunteers must undergo a CORI background check prior to volunteering in the building.
-These forms are available in our front office.
+All volunteers must complete a CORI background check, and may be required to submit a SAFIS fingerprint background check.
+All required forms will be provided by the school.